Structural properties of multiple zeta values: Introduction and Notation

 As a natural result of our study, we introduce the \textbf{complementary zeta function} $\tilde{\zeta}_{\zc}$, and stress both its importance and simplicity.
-Given a sequence of complex numbers $\zc := \{z_k\}$, the complementary zeta function associated to this system is a zeta function built from the sequence of numbers $\{\tilde{z}_{k}\}$ defined as
+Given a sequence of $N$ complex numbers $\zc := \{z_k\}$, where we allow $N \to \infty$, the complementary zeta function associated to this system is a zeta function built from the sequence of numbers $\{\tilde{z}_{k}\}$ defined as

-In the case $z_k=k,$ we also have $\tilde{z}_k=k$ and the complementary zeta function reduces to the Riemann case.
+In the case $z_k=k, N \to \infty,$ we also have $\tilde{z}_k=k$ and the complementary zeta function reduces to the Riemann case.
 In certain cases, such as $z_k=k^2$, we can write $\tilde{\zeta}_{\zc}$ as a nonlinear combination of values of Riemann MZVs.
 We are not sure whether our theorems give nonlinear dependence relations which can be deduced from known shuffle and stuffle relations for MZVs.
-Our hope is that systematically studying certain special cases of $\z$ may give new nontrivial linear dependence relations amongst MZVs of a given depth.
+Systematically studying certain special cases of $\z$ may give new nontrivial linear dependence relations amongst MZVs of a given depth.

 In Section \ref{compsec} we introduce the complementary zeta function, and in Section \ref{Section2} we show that the complementary zeta function naturally occurs when generalizing six identities from Riemann MZVs to extended MZVs.
 In Section \ref{casessec} we explore four natural specializations of the complementary zeta function.
 Finally, in Section \ref{section:Bessel} we study the Bessel zeta function, built from the finite sequence of zeros of the Bessel function.
 This work is the first in a natural program to extend identities for multiple zeta functions to identities in $QSym$.